DanielJKrolopp/ReceiptProcessor/README.md

 # Daniel Krolopp's Receipt Processor

 ### Usage
-Assuming you have Docker installed, you can run my submission with `docker run --rm -p 8080:8080 -it $(docker build -q .)` from within the top-level directory.
+Assuming you have Docker installed, you can run my submission by cloning this repository and then executing
+`docker run --rm -p 8080:8080 -it $(docker build -q .)` from within the top-level directory.
 This will bring up the container and remove it automatically when you are finished.
 You can then make any